-For more information about PTZ drivers, see .
+For more information about PTZ drivers, see PTZ drivers on page 65.

 I/O ports

 Use digital input to connect external devices that can toggle between an open and closed circuit, for example, PIR sensors, door or window contacts, and glass break detectors.